 - Leading initiatives related to data

-Chief Digital Officer (CDO) Responsibilities
+Chief Digital Officer (CDO)

-The Chief Digital Officer (CDO) is another IT leadership role that focuses on digitization – that is, translating analog business processes into digital ones.
+The CDO is another IT leadership role focusing on digitally transforming traditional businesses– translating analog business processes into digital ones.

 This last point, the fear of change, highlights the disconnect between the “dream” of digital transformation and the realities that come with organizational change.
-Namely, change does deliver benefits, but the road to transformation takes work and it can be frightening.
+Namely, change does deliver benefits, but the road to transformation takes work and can be frightening.

-“CDOs do not fail because they are unqualified, unmotivated or incompetent.
+“CDOs do not fail because they are unqualified, unmotivated, or incompetent.
 They fail because they are set up to fail.”

 Despite the lackluster performance of this position, digital transformation is here to stay – under the leadership of other executives, such as the CIO.

-CIO vs. CDO: Roles in Digital Transformation
+CIOs and CDOs: Roles in Digital Transformation

 Yet rather than hiring a new position to lead digital transformation efforts, many are turning to their own CIOs for help.